RethaD27/RETDIA521_BCL2401-GroupE_RethabileDiale_JSL05/README.md

 * Functionality: The JavaScript code effectively fetched and displayed playlists dynamically on the webpage, allowing users to select playlists and add them to their mix.

 Challenges Faced:
-* Generating a random playlist of 3 songs for each Guardian.
+* Creating a loop through each song in the playlist.

 Lessons Learned:
 * DOM Manipulation: Learned how to manipulate the Document Object Model (DOM) using JavaScript to dynamically update webpage content.